 Whenever flights are delayed or cancelled, it can be frustrating and inconvenient for passengers.
-However, the European Union has a regulation 261/2004 that helps protect passengers in such situations.
-According to EU 261/2004, if your flight is delayed or cancelled, the airline has to provide you with compensation and assistance.
+However, the European Union has a regulation 261 that helps protect passengers in such situations.
+According to EU 261, if your flight is cancelled or delayed, the airline has to provide you with compensation and assistance.

 Passenger Rights Under EU 261/2004

-European Union Regulation 261 is the law that deals with the rights of air passengers.
-In particular, this regulation covers different situations, including rebooking, delays, flight cancellations, etc., and requires airlines to handle individual cases with care and fairness.
-If the incident happens because of the airline’s fault, any passenger who underwent certain inconveniences has a right to receive compensation.
-In addition, passengers may be entitled to certain benefits, which we will discuss further in the article.
+The EU 261 is the regulation that covers the rights of air passengers.
+In particular, this law covers different situations, including flight cancellations, delays, rebooking, etc., and requires airlines to resolve individual cases with care and fairness.
+If the situation occurs because of the airline’s fault, any passenger who underwent certain inconveniences has a right to get compensation.
+Furthermore, passengers can receive certain benefits, which we will discuss further in the article.

 Right to Compensation

-European Union Regulation 261 encompasses rules regarding the compensation process, including aid to people affected by flight problems.
-Specifically, the amount of compensation you can be eligible for is up to 600 euros per person.
-This sum ranges, according to your specific case.
+The EU 261 encompasses rules concerning the process of compensation, including aid for passengers experiencing flight problems.
+In particular, the amount of compensation you can potentially get is up to 600 euros per person.
+This sum varies, based on your specific case.

 Compensation for Conviasa Flight Cancellation

-First and foremost, travelers need to know that the airline must inform them about the cancellation of their flight.
-If the airline notifies you less than fourteen days before the date of your flight and does not provide any alternative flight, the airline, according to the EU 261/2004, is obligated to compensate you compensation of 250 – 600 euros.
+First and foremost, passengers need to know that the airline must inform them about the flight cancellation.
+If the airline notifies you less than fourteen days before your scheduled departure and does not offer any alternative flight, the airline, according to the EU 261, is obligated to compensate you compensation of 250 – 600 euros.

-At the same time, if a passenger is provided with an alternative flight but arrives at his destination later than the scheduled arrival time of the original flight, the passenger could be eligible for compensation.
+At the same time, if a passenger is offered an alternative flight but arrives at his destination later than the original flight was supposed to, the passenger could be entitled to compensation.
 The table below shows the airline’s obligations based on the length of the delay:

 Under 2 hours | 2-3 hours | 3-4 hours | Over 4 hours | Never arrived | Distance |